 WEB PRODUCER, POV DIGITAL

 Shannon is a Web Producer in POV's Digital Department, where she creates and maintains the front end of POV's digital properties, including web-based applications, documentary companion site features, and special projects.
-She is a 2012-2013 Collaborative Fellow at UnionDocs, a center for documentary art.
+She was a 2012-2013 Collaborative Fellow at UnionDocs, a center for documentary art.
 Prior to joining POV in January 2013, she worked on documentary projects that promoted community engagement, cross-cultural understanding and human rights advocacy.
 She has worked at Documentary Educational Resources and interned at American Experience/ Frontline at WGBH.
 Carroll holds a bachelor's degree from Tufts University and The School of the Museum of Fine Arts.